RustFestEU/blog.rustfest.eu/_posts/2016-06-01-this-week-in-rustfest-2.md

 ---

-Hello Rustceans.
+Hello Rustaceans.
 Here's our weekly update of what happens at Rustfest!

 First of all, we finally opened our [Call for Papers](https://cfp.rustfest.eu) last week.
-Take special note that we have an [extensive Guide](https://cfp.rustfest.eu/guide) and a [Mentorship Programme](https://cfp.rustfest.eu/mentorship).
+Take special note that we have an [extensive guide](https://cfp.rustfest.eu/guide) and a [mentorship programme](https://cfp.rustfest.eu/mentorship).
 Please [write to us](info@rustfest.eu) if you have any questions or suggestions.

 We finally have our [sponsoring info](http://www.rustfest.eu/sponsoring/) online, you can [read about the packages here](http://www.rustfest.eu/assets/downloads/rustfest_2016_sponsorship.pdf).